 Our business is all about transformation.
 Which is why Teach First is so important to us.
 Around 75 of our current workforce have spent two years transforming the lives of young people before embarking on their career at Accenture.
 The scheme gives them the opportunity to give something back as well as build the skills we value – such as leadership and the ability to handle a variety of challenging situations.

 As a Teach First partner, we offer two unique routes into our business.
-On the three-week Summer Project, you have the opportunity to get some valuable industry experience and, if you impress us, you could be offered a place on our Strategy & Consulting Graduate Programme.
-Alternatively, you could apply to either our Strategy & Consulting or Client Delivery Graduate Programmes and then defer your start date for two years until you complete the LDP.
+On the three-week Summer Project, you have the opportunity to get some valuable industry experience and, if you impress us, you could be offered a place on our Strategy or Consulting Graduate Programme.
+Alternatively, you could apply to one of four Graduate Programmes - Strategy, Consulting, Client Delivery or Software Engineering - and then defer your start date for two years until you complete the LDP.